SAP-archive/teched2021-DAT262/exercises/ex1/README.md

 * DAT262_AIS_DEMO_AIS_2017_06_RAW_BINARY.tar.gz
 * DAT262_AIS_DEMO_BOUNDARIES_TEXT.tar.gz

-Before data import, we need to prepare the HANA system for the spatial data.
-So open up the SQL Editor in SAP HANA Database Explorer or DBeaver and run the two statements below.
+*Before* data import, we need to prepare the HANA system for the spatial data.
+So open up the SQL Editor in SAP HANA Database Explorer or DBeaver and *run the two statements below*.

 ```SQL
 -- Add the required spatial reference systems.